Location

 About Program

-We offer successful applicants the chance to gain invaluable work experience in one of the world's most exciting and fastest-growing economies, Colombia.
-During your internship abroad, you will gain hands-on professional experience and build a network for your future career.
-Your internship in Latin America will make you stand out from your peers.
-Our purpose is to help you realize your potential.
+We offer successful applicants the unique opportunity to gain invaluable work experience in Colombia, one of the world's most dynamic and rapidly growing economies.
+During your internship abroad, you'll gain hands-on professional experience and build a network that will support your future career.
+Interning in Latin America will give you a competitive edge and help you stand out from your peers to help you unlock your full potential.

-We are extremely proud of the partnerships that we have with leading companies and organizations.
-We've previously placed interns at BanColombia, FIFA, and The Colombian Government.
+We are incredibly proud of our strong partnerships with leading companies and organizations.
+Our past interns have gained experience with top names such as BanColombia, FIFA, and the Colombian Government.

-As an intern in Colombia, your program includes accommodation, airport pick up, regular social and cultural events, professional development tools and workshop, 24/7 emergency assistance, alumni career coaching, optional Spanish classes and many other great benefits.
-Apply now to our award-winning program featured in CNN, TIME, Forbes and more.
+As an intern in Colombia, your program includes accommodation, airport pick-up, regular social and cultural events, professional development workshops, 24/7 emergency assistance, alumni career coaching, optional Spanish classes, and many other exciting benefits.
+Apply now to join our award-winning program, featured in CNN, Forbes, and more.

 Video and Photos